mountaineerbr/shellChatGPT/README.md

 #### BASE URL Configuration

-If the service provider Base URL is different from the defaults, we need editing the script configuration file `.chatgpt.conf`.
+If the service provider Base URL is different from the defaults.

+The environment varible `$OPENAI_BASE_URL` is read at invocation.

+    export OPENAI_BASE_URL="http://127.0.0.1:8080/v1"

+    chatgpt.sh -c -m luna-ai-llama2

+To set it a in a more permanet fashion, edit the script configuration file `.chatgpt.conf`.

+Use vim:

     vim ~/.chatgpt.conf

-    # Or
+Or edit the configuration with a comamnd line option.

     chatgpt.sh -F

-Set the following variable:
+And set the following variable:

     # ~/.chatgpt.conf

     OPENAI_BASE_URL="http://127.0.0.1:8080/v1"

-_Alternatively_, set `$OPENAI_BASE_URL` environment on invocation:

-    OPENAI_BASE_URL="http://127.0.0.1:8080/v1" chatgpt.sh -c -m luna-ai-llama2

 ### Ollama